 Lubricate universal joint cross using a good quality E.P. (extreme pressure) grease meeting N.L.G.I.
 E.P.
 Grade 2 specifications.
-(Consult your local lubricant source for greases that meet this specification.
+(Consult your local lubricant source for greases that meet this specification.)

-PRIMER CONNECTION: For 12/24-volt electrically clutched belt-driven priming pump installation, see drawings DVC0306 through DVC0309 found in "Section 4 - Pump Detail" of the "ZSM Installation, Operation, Maintenance, Repair and Troubleshooting Manual".
+PRIMER CONNECTION: For 12/24-volt electric motor driven priming pump installation, see drawings DVC0207 through DVC0212 found in the "Pump Detail" section of your main pump "Installation, Operation, Maintenance, Repair and Troubleshooting Manual".

-ENGINE COOLING/PUMP HEATER: Two tapped openings in the pump suction head are provided for circulating engine coolant through the heater jacket/heat exchanger to prevent pump freezing in cold weather and to aid in engine cooling in warm weather.
+ENGINE COOLING/PUMP HEATER: On most pumps, two tapped openings in the pump suction head are provided for circulating engine coolant through the heater jacket/heat exchanger to prevent pump freezing in cold weather, and to aid in engine cooling in warm weather.
 Use no smaller than a 1/2" heater hose for this connection.
 See drawing DGS0400.
+An external heat exchanger should be added to aid in cooling the engine on units that do not have an internal heater jacket/heat exchanger in the suction head.